 I hold a Masters of Science from East Carolina University in Marriage and Family Therapy.
 I also hold a doctorate degree in Behavioral Health (DBT) from Arizona State University.
 I have worked both in public service as well as private practice and have experience with children and adults.
-I am originally from Charlotte and am connected to many resources that can be useful to each and every patient.

 I believe that people do the very best they know how to in dealing with the painful life experiences they encounter.
 We learn to adapt and survive in ways that make sense at the time but can later lead to unhappiness and hardship.
 I see disconnection from our own selves and from others as the greatest contributor to emotional distress.
 Because awareness creates choice, therapy can help clients discover, and often rediscover, their innate abilities to heal and thrive.